nitinskunigal/AtliQ-Global-Business-Insights-360-Project/README.md

 •	**Explosive Revenue Growth**: In 2021, Net Sales skyrocketed to $823.85M (+207.43% YoY).
 This surge reflects aggressive expansion efforts but also raises questions about long-term profitability.

-•	**Profitability Metrics**: Gross Margin stands strong at 41.2%, indicating effective cost management, while Net Profit % declined due to higher COGS and expansion costs.
+•	**Profitability Metrics**: Gross Margin and Net Profit % declined due to higher COGS and expansion costs.

 •	**P&L Analysis for Stability**: The interactive Profit & Loss Statement allows us to track YoY growth, ensuring financial sustainability.